leouieda/egu2014/README.md

 The latter apply many algorithms to solve the inverse problem, ranging from analytic solutions to random search methods as well as systematic search.

-However, geophysical inverse problems are almost always ill-posed and thus require regularization.
-A range of regularizations: smooth, total variation, compactness We present an adaptation for tesseroids of the systematic search method of "planting anomalous densities".
+We present an adaptation for tesseroids of the systematic search method of "planting anomalous densities".
 This method can be used to recover the geometry of geologic structures.